jennyzhang8800/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 As a member of the course team, you must carefully control which content is visible to learners and when.

-You can control content visibility through the following features.
+You can control content visibility using the following features.

 .. contents::
   :local: